-Production and consumption of energy, especially within urban agglomerations and in concentrations of industrial and other activities, represent most serious obstacles to sustainable of development.
+100. Production and consumption of energy, especially within urban agglomerations and in concentrations of industrial and other activities, represent most serious obstacles to sustainable development.
 Motorized transport and industrial production are major sources of air pollution.
 They consume non-renewable natural resources and have many irreversible effects on the basic components of the natural environment.
 At the same time advanced technologies as well as public awareness can enable the promotion of better practices and new ways to generate and use energy.
-It has been recognized that both human settlements policies and energy policies should be coordinated, especially in production, transportation and household use of energy.
+It has been recognized that both human settlements policies and energy policies should be coordinated, especially in production, transport and household use of energy.

-- 101. In order to promote sustainable energy use, governments, at the appropriate levels and in partnership with the private sector, non-governmental organizations (NGOs), Community-Based Organizations (CBOs) and consumer groups, should: - (a) promote urban planning and design solutions incorporating rational uses of energy; - (b) introduce energy pricing policies and regulatory measures to promote use of renewable energy and to improve efficiency of energy use in human settlements; - (c) promote energy-efficient systems in cities, e.g. by introducing innovative energy-efficient measures in generation, distribution and use of energy such as combined heating and cooling systems using waste heat recovery, co-generation of heating and electricity, use of renewable sources and technologies; - (d) introduce or amend user charges and other measures to promote the rational use of household energy; - (e) stimulate, through fiscal incentives, energy-efficient and environment friendly technologies in the rehabilitation of existing industries and services and in the building of new ones; - (f) support programmes for reduction of emissions of polluting gases, originating in energy generation, transportation and use; - (g) encourage the use of passive solar energy, ventilation and improved insulation of buildings, to reduce the consumption of energy in buildings; - (h) encourage use of industrial and agricultural wastes and other types of low-energy and recycled building materials in construction; and - (i) encourage and promote the dissemination of new technologies and best practices in the use of energy.
+101. To promote sustainable energy use, Governments, at the appropriate levels and in partnership with the private sector, non-governmental organizations, community-based organizations and consumer groups, should:

+(a) Promote urban planning and design solutions incorporating rational uses of energy;

+(b) Introduce energy pricing policies and regulatory measures to promote use of renewable energy and to improve efficiency of energy use in human settlements;

+(c) Promote energy-efficient systems in cities, e.g. by introducing innovative energy-efficient measures in generation. distribution and use of energy, such as combined heating and cooling systems using waste heat recovery, co-generation of heating and electricity, use of renewable sources and technologies;

+(d) Introduce or amend user charges and other measures to promote the rational use of household energy;

+(e) Stimulate, through fiscal incentives, energy-efficient and environment friendly technologies in the rehabilitation of existing industries and services and in the building of new ones;

+(f) Support programmes for reduction of emissions of polluting gases originating in energy generation, transport and use;

+(g) Encourage the use of passive solar energy, ventilation and improved insulation of buildings, to reduce the consumption of energy in buildings;

+(h) Encourage use of industrial and agricultural wastes and other types of low-energy and recycled building materials in construction; and

+(i) Encourage and promote the dissemination of new technologies and best practices in the use of energy.

-6. Sustainable transport and communication systems
+6. Sustainable transport and communications systems

-- 102. Transport and communication systems are the key to the movement of goods, people, information and ideas, and access to markets, employment and facilities and land-use, both within cities and between cities, and in more areas.
+102. Transport and communications systems are the key to the movement of goods, people, information and ideas, and access to markets. employment and facilities and land-use, both within cities and between cities, and in rural areas.
 Transport is a major consumer of non-renewable energy and land and is a major contributor to pollution, congestion and accidents.
-Improved transport and land-use, policy and planning can reduce the ill effects of current transport systems. - 103.
-Managing transport in our human settlements should be done in such a way as to promote good access for all to places of work, leisure and to provide goods and services for economic activities including shopping.
+Improved transport and land-use policy and planning can reduce the ill effects of current transport systems.

+103. Managing transport in our human settlements should be done in such a way as to promote good access for all to places of work, leisure and to provide goods and services for economic activities, including shopping.
 This should be done while reducing the negative effects of transport on the environment.
-Priority should be given to reducing the need to travel, through appropriate land use patterns and public transport policies and allowing greater proportion of the journeys by modes which have less adverse impacts on the environment, and reduce its negative effects on the human environment.
+Priority should be given to reducing the need to travel, through appropriate land-use patterns and public transport policies that allow for a greater proportion of journeys to be made by modes of transport which have less adverse impact on the environment, and reducing its negative effects on the human environment.